openshift/enhancements/enhancements/api-review/custom-tags-aws.md

     // See https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html for information on tagging AWS resources.
     // AWS supports a maximum of 10 tags per resource.
 OpenShift reserves 5 tags for its use, leaving 5 tags
     // available for the user.
-    // While ResourceTags field is mutable, items can not be removed.
+    // ResourceTags field is mutable and items can be removed.
     // +kubebuilder:validation:MaxItems=10
     // +optional
     ResourceTags []AWSResourceTag `json:"resourceTags,omitempty"`